dxos/dxos/apps/vuepress/docs/guide/quick-start.md

 ---
-sidebar_position: 1.5
+position: 1.5
-sidebar_label: Quick start
-title: Quick start
+label: Quick start
 ---
 ## Using an ECHO database for state consensus
 Install ECHO with your package manager of choice